ox-it/wl-oauth/README.md

 The OAuth service can be configured through sakai.properties.

+The OAuth service is enabled by default.
+To disable OAuth on all requests this in the sakai.properties:
+`oauth.enabled=false`

 ### Testing

 To test that OAuth is setup correctly you need a tool which will make HTTP requests with OAuth headers.